pact-foundation/pact-js/README.md

 See the [docs](https://docs.pact.io/pending) and this [article](http://blog.pact.io/2020/02/24/how-we-have-fixed-the-biggest-problem-with-the-pact-workflow/) for more background.

+#### WIP Pacts

+WIP Pacts builds upon pending pacts, enabling provider tests to pull in _any_ contracts applicable to the provider regardless of the `tag` it was given.
+This is useful, because often times consumers won't follow the exact same tagging convention and so their workflow would be interrupted.
+This feature enables any pacts determined to be "work in progress" to be verified by the Provider, without causing a build failure.
+You can enable this behaviour by specifying a valid timestamp for `includeWipPactsSince`.
+This sets the start window for which new WIP pacts will be pulled down for verification, regardless of the tag.

+See the [docs](https://docs.pact.io/wip) and this [article](http://blog.pact.io/2020/02/24/introducing-wip-pacts/) for more background.

 #### Verifying multiple contracts with the same tag (e.g. for Mobile use cases)

 Tags may be used to indicate a particular version of an application has been deployed to an environment - e.g. `prod`, and are critical in configuring can-i-deploy checks for CI/CD pipelines.
 In the majority of cases, only one version of an application is deployed to an environment at a time.
 For example, an API and a Website are usually deployed in replacement of an existing system, and any transition period is quite short lived.